cobaro/libtrace/doc/DeveloperGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 When linking the trace library, you can choose to do so by including
 the object code within your executable (static linking), or by
-referencing an installed shared libary (dynamic linking).
+referencing an installed shared library (dynamic linking).
 The
 autotools toolchain encourages dynamic linking, and makes it quite
 hard to statically link a library if a shared version is installed.